Shirebrook dad of murdered girl broadcast threats to partner

 Donna Pursglove, mitigating, said Bird's daughter, by a previous partner, had been murdered two years ago, and he had been travelling to Truro to attend the three-week trial.

-His daughter's killed was imprisoned for 20 years, and her mother also received a prison sentence.
+His daughter's killer was imprisoned for 20 years, and the girl's mother also received a prison sentence.

 She said he had been diagnosed with post-traumatic stress disorder because of the stress, which had also impacted on his physical health, and he had lost his business and his home.